philbackworks/3AFans.com-Site-Data/_toys-1-1/custard-the-labrador-number-1-lab.md

 you_might_also_like:
 article_contributors: [Phil Back, Don Slater, MW Wutasi]
 toy_pics:
+  -  custard-the-satanic-labrador-01-1-to-1-by-philback.jpg
 backstory: LTD. Shipping extra
 sale_type:
 event_exclusive:
 event_details:
 source_doc: MW Wutasi - 3A spreadsheet - 01-15-2019
 ---
+At the USVenture event at Sparks Gallery in San Diego, CA (during San Diego Comic Con, 2017) - ThreeA had at least three 1:1 scale Custards on display.
+Not sure if they were for sale or if they were the same as the releases listed here, on this site.